 A canned Call of Duty title?
 Surely not.
 But that’s what you’re looking at.

+According to this GI report, Activision is definitely closing Underground Development after it finished the PS3 port of Quake Wars, as was rumoured last night.
 “Activision is closing its Foster City development studio which had less than 45 employees,” said an Activision spokesperson.
 “We are currently making efforts to find opportunities for all employees at […]

+Says so here.
 The studio was acquired by Activision in 2002 having previously worked on such gems as BMX XXX for Acclaim.
 Since being bought, the studio’s released one title, X-Men: The Official Game.
 It was named as handling the PS3 conversion of Quake Wars last year, but there’s been no update on the project’s […]